-Approximately 1 in 500 Americans carry the BRCA1 or BRCA2 gene mutation, which can lead to hereditary cancers.
-Amy Byer Shainman, also known as the BRCA Responder, is a BRCA1 gene mutation carrier, author, and patient advocate who provides support and education surrounding BRCA and other hereditary cancer syndromes.
+Did you know approximately 1 in 300 people in the United States carries the BRCA1 or BRCA2 gene mutation that can lead to developing certain hereditary cancers?
+Amy Byer Shainman, also known as BRCA Responder, is a BRCA1 gene mutation carrier, author, and patient advocate providing support and education surrounding BRCA and other hereditary cancer syndromes.
 Your Teen spoke to Shainman about teens with a family history of cancer and the health risks they face.

 Q: What are the BRCA1 and BRCA2 genes?

-Q: Is the gene mutation linked to specific ethnic groups?
+Q: Are BRCA1 and BRCA2 gene mutations linked to specific ethnic groups?

 Q: How did you learn you carry the BRCA1 mutation, and what did you do with that information?